tinyBigGAMES/PaxLang/README.md

 ## What is Pax?

-The **Pax™ Programming Language** is a Pascal/Oberon-inspired systems programming language targeting Win64.
-It compiles to C via [TinyCC](https://github.com/TinyCC/tinycc) with a completely self-contained toolchain — no external dependencies required.
+The **Pax Programming Language** is a Pascal/Oberon-inspired systems programming language targeting Win64.
+It compiles to C via [TinyCC](https://github.com/TinyCC/tinycc) with a completely self-contained toolchain - no external dependencies required.
 Memory is automatically managed via the [Boehm-Demers-Weiser Garbage Collector](https://github.com/bdwgc/bdwgc).

 ```pax
 module exe HelloWorld;